Motion to Set Aside (Relief from Default Judgment)

 8

-Attend the Hearing, If Necessary
+Attend the Hearing, if Required

-Arrive or log onto Zoom early.
-There will probably be other cases scheduled at the same time.
-Go into the courtroom or Zoom waiting room and check in with the bailiff or clerk..
+If you or the other party request oral argument, arrive in court or log onto Zoom early.
+There will probably be other cases scheduled at the same time; there is usually a list posted on the wall outside the courtroom that lists the order in which cases will be heard.
+Go into the courtroom or Zoom waiting room and check in with the bailiff or clerk.

 When your name is called, be ready to speak and to answer any questions the judge has.
 You will only have a few minutes.
 After both sides speak, the judge may make a decision right away, or may “take it under consideration” and mail out the decision in a few days.